NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/multi_node.rst

 Here, `pbsdsh` launches the `multinode_torchrun.sh` script simultaneously on all nodes.

 .. admonition:: Explanation

-    - `pbsdsh`: This command is part of PBS and allows a job to execute commands on a distributed set of nodes allocated by the scheduler.
+    1. `pbsdsh`: This command is part of PBS and allows a job to execute commands on a distributed set of nodes allocated by the scheduler.
 It enables running commands or scripts across multiple nodes in parallel.
-    - `-n $inode`: This specifies the target node for the command or script to be executed on.
+    2. `-n $inode`: This specifies the target node for the command or script to be executed on.
 Here, $inode is a variable that refers to the specific node number or index assigned by the PBS scheduler.
 Each node in a distributed job is identified by a unique number, and pbsdsh -n ensures the command runs on the node corresponding to $inode.
-    - `${LAUNCH_SCRIPT}`: This is the script or command that will be executed on each node. ${LAUNCH_SCRIPT} is a placeholder for the actual script name, which likely contains commands to start the distributed processes on each node.
+    3. `${LAUNCH_SCRIPT}`: This is the script or command that will be executed on each node. ${LAUNCH_SCRIPT} is a placeholder for the actual script name, which likely contains commands to start the distributed processes on each node.

-    The following values are passed to the script multinode_torchrun.sh
+    The following values are passed to the script multinode_torchrun.sh:

-    - `${NNODES}`: This variable holds the number of total nodes involved in the job.
+    1. `${NNODES}`: This variable holds the number of total nodes involved in the job.
 This is passed as an argument to the LAUNCH_SCRIPT, so that the script knows how many nodes are available for the job.
-    - `${PROC_PER_NODE}`: This variable indicates the number of processes per node that should be launched.
+    2. `${PROC_PER_NODE}`: This variable indicates the number of processes per node that should be launched.
 In a distributed setting, this is typically set to the number of GPUs or CPU cores to utilize per node.
-    - `${MASTER_ADDR}`: This variable is the address of the master node or rank 0 process, which is responsible for coordinating the distributed processes (especially important in PyTorch or MPI-based distributed training).
-This address is passed to the script so that worker nodes can connect to the master node
+    3. `${MASTER_ADDR}`: This variable is the address of the master node or rank 0 process, which is responsible for coordinating the distributed processes (especially important in PyTorch or MPI-based distributed training).
+This address is passed to the script so that worker nodes can connect to the master node.

 Shell Script
 ************